Jorge Soler Player Props: Marlins vs. Tigers

 - The pitching staff for the Tigers has a collective 8.4 K/9, which ranks 21st in the league.

-- The Tigers have the 22nd-ranked team ERA across all league pitching staffs (4.52).
+- The Tigers have a 4.53 team ERA that ranks 22nd across all league pitching staffs.

-- Tigers pitchers combine to rank 19th in baseball in home runs surrendered (124 total, 1.2 per game).
+- Tigers pitchers combine to give up 125 total home runs at a clip of 1.2 per game (to rank 18th in baseball).

-- Olson (1-4 with a 4.53 ERA and 45 strikeouts in 43 2/3 innings pitched) makes the start for the Tigers, his eighth of the season.

-- In his last appearance on Friday against the San Diego Padres, the right-hander threw five innings, giving up five earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.